 Aggravating and Mitigating Factors

 The chances of your I-601 waiver application being denied may be higher if aggravating factors are present.
 Aggravating factors include, but are not limited to, prior violations of immigration law, criminal charges, arrests, convictions, and marriage fraud.
-If your spouse is from your home country or speaks your native language, any of these factors on his or her record could also be viewed as aggravating.
+Any of these factors on your relative's record could also be viewed as aggravating.
 When you prepare your I-601 waiver application, it is important that you identify all aggravating factors that could weaken your application.

 Keep in mind when you prepare an I-601 waiver application that the cause of your inadmissibility may itself be an aggravating factor and negatively affect your chance of approval.
 Even if the law permits you to file a waiver application, your chances of success are less if you were found inadmissible for fraud or willful misrepresentation, or for criminal grounds.

 If you have aggravating factors present, you will need to show a much higher level of extreme hardship for your qualifying relative.
 You will also want to submit evidence of mitigating factors.
 Mitigating factors can overcome aggravating factors, particularly if they are directly related.

 For example, if you have a criminal background, evidence that you participated in a rehabilitation program is a mitigating factor that could strengthen your application.
 If you are inadmissible because of unlawful presence, evidence that you acted in good faith and believed you were complying with immigration laws is a mitigating factor that could strengthen your application.

 The level of discretion and subjectivity involved in adjudicating I-601 waiver applications means you can never guarantee a positive outcome.
 It is always a good idea to consult with an immigration attorney who has extensive experience filing waiver applications.
 It is through experience that attorneys can identify those factors that can make or break your application.